SmallBlackHole/vscode-copilot-chat/HOW_TO_INTEGRATE_WITH_AITK.md

 ## Prerequisites

-- Node.js and npm installed
+- Node.js and npm installed (Node.js version 22.18.0 or higher is required.
+If you encounter crypto-related or other errors during simulation tests, ensure you're using Node.js 22.18.0+)
 - Git access to both repositories
 - GitHub OAuth token for authentication